Indiana Jones and the Tomb of the Gods: Part One

 In 1931, archaeologists Henrik Mellberg, Francis Beresford-Hope, and Marwell O'Brien discover the Key to the Tomb of the Gods in Norilsk, and divide it between them.
 Five years later, the Ahnenerbe, led by Friedrich Von Hassell, have captured O'Brien's piece.
 Mellberg sends a letter to Indiana Jones to come to his Manhattan apartment to help, but the Nazis are there and interrogate him.
-A maid interrupts, causing Indiana to escape with Mellberg through a secret passage.
-Mellberg is fatally shot and gives his part of the key to Indiana, only to be forced at gunpoint by the maid, who is actually treasure hunter Janice Le Roi, to give it to her.

-Indiana and Marcus Brody fly to Lhasa to track down Beresford-Hope, who took refuge in the mountains and died.
-While inspecting the cave he lived in, Beresford-Hope's son Alex, who protects his father's secret, throws dynamite at Indiana and Brody because he fears they are Nazis.
+A maid interrupts, causing Jones to escape with Mellberg through a secret passage.
+Mellberg is fatally shot and gives his part of the key to Jones, only to be forced at gunpoint by the maid, who is actually treasure hunter Janice Le Roi, to give it to her.
+Jones and Marcus Brody fly to Lhasa to track down Beresford-Hope, who took refuge in the mountains and died.
+While inspecting the cave he lived in, Beresford-Hope's son Alex, who protects his father's secret, throws dynamite at Jones and Brody because he fears they are Nazis.

 Part Two

 The archaeologists survive and clear-up the misunderstanding, and all three flee on Jock Lindsey's plane when bandits attack.
 Alex gives them his father's piece, which contains a map pointing to the Tomb's location in Siberia.

-Brody gives Indiana dynamite, telling him whatever is contained in the Tomb must be destroyed.
-Indiana disagrees, and is just as eager as the Nazis to discover the Tomb.
+Brody gives Jones dynamite, telling him whatever is contained in the Tomb must be destroyed.
+Jones disagrees, and is just as eager as the Nazis to discover the Tomb.
 He and Alex take a ship from Shanghai to travel to Siberia.
 While stopping in Japan, he is confronted by Von Hassell and Le Roi, who is now in the Nazis' pay.
-After taking the final piece of the Key, Von Hassell betrays Le Roi and cuts her arm, placing her and Indiana in a boat with no oars.
+After taking the final piece of the Key, Von Hassell betrays Le Roi and cuts her arm, placing her and Jones in a boat with no oars.
 Von Hassell shoots the boat, and pushes it out to water, where Le Roi's blood will attract sharks.

 Part Three

-Indiana escapes by removing his and Le Roi's shirts and lighting them, creating a signal that leads Brody and a whaling ship to rescue them.
-Indiana, Le Roi, and Brody sail on the ship to Siberia, using the respective copies Indiana and Le Roi made of their portions of the map on the key.
-There, they engage with Von Hassell's team in a sledge chase, when all of the characters fall into a chasm opened by a crack of lightning.
+Jones escapes by removing his and Le Roi's shirts and lighting them, creating a signal that leads Brody and a whaling ship to rescue them.
+Jones, Le Roi, and Brody sail on the ship to Siberia, using the respective copies Jones and Le Roi made of their portions of the map on the key.
+There, they engage with Von Hassell's team in a sledge chase, when all of them fall into a chasm opened by a crack of lightning.